Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 It took about an hour just to get both sides to express a need and to hear the other side's needs.
 At that point, one of the chiefs who hadn't spoken yet said to me, Marshall, if we know how to communicate this way, we don't have to kill each other.

-No, I'm convinced we don't have to have violence if we can learn how to connect with each other's needs.
+I'm convinced we don't have to have violence if we can learn how to connect with each other's needs.
 When we're conscious that we all have the same needs, when we're conscious that our enemy images of one another get in the way of our connecting at the need level.
 And when we see we can never win at someone else's expense.

 42:51
-#### So that's how nonviolent communication can support us in mediation.
+#### That's how Nonviolent Communication can support us in mediation.

-If we are skilled at nonviolent communication, and a group invites us to come in and mediate, like I was invited to mediate between the Christian tribes and the Muslim tribes, we can loan our nonviolent communication skills, we can loan our empathy skills by helping each side translate their criticism or judgments of the other into their needs, and then helping the other side to hear it.
+If we are skilled at Nonviolent Communication, and a group invites us to come in and mediate, like I was invited to mediate between the Christian tribes and the Muslim tribes, we can loan our Nonviolent Communication skills, we can loan our empathy skills by helping each side translate their criticism or judgments of the other into their needs, and then helping the other side to hear it.

 Now, we can do that even when we're not invited in as a mediator, when we have these skills within our families, if we see two of the children fighting with each other, blaming each other, we can do the same thing, even though it wouldn't be seen as an official mediation.